Delta SkyMiles® Platinum American Express Card review

 Companion ticket

-Receive a companion certificate on main cabin domestic, Caribbean, or Central American roundtrip flights to select destinations each year after renewal of your card.
-The companion ticket requires payment of the government-imposed taxes and fees of no more than $80 for roundtrip domestic flights and no more than $250 for roundtrip international flights (both for itineraries with up to four flight segments).
+Receive a Companion Certificate on a Main Cabin round-trip flight within the U.S. and to Mexico, the Caribbean, or Central America each year after renewal of your Card.
+The Companion Ticket requires payment of the government-imposed taxes and fees of no more than $80 for round-trip domestic flights and no more than $250 for round-trip international flights (both for itineraries with up to four flight segments).
 Baggage charges and other restrictions apply.
 See terms and conditions for details.

 Global Entry or TSA PreCheck application fee reimbursement

 Stay focused on getting where you need to go with complimentary Global Entry or TSA PreCheck membership (enrollment required).
-Receive either a statement credit available every four years after you apply for Global Entry ($100) or a statement credit available every 4.5 years after you apply for a five year TSA PreCheck membership (up to $85).
+Receive either a statement credit every 4 years after you apply for Global Entry ($120) or a statement credit every 4.5 years after you apply for a five-year membership for TSA PreCheck® (up to $85 through a TSA PreCheck official enrollment provider) and pay the application fee with your card.
 If approved for Global Entry, at no additional charge, you will receive access to TSA PreCheck.

 Baggage insurance